 - Seminars provided free of charge to DPL members and other members of their staff.

-- A wide range of risk management resources available from our website and in other formats - as described in detail in the "MORE" booklet which can be accessed via this website.
+- A wide range of risk management resources available from our website and in other formats - as described in detail in the "Complete Package" booklet which can be accessed via this website.

 - A variety of savings on educational and practice management related products, which in turn can enable you to make further savings, thereby adding extra value to your DPL membership.

 - Free run-off cover in the event of permanent retirement from dentistry, for any reason.

 - Free run-off cover in the event of temporary retirement from dentistry (e.g. maternity, postgraduate study or other career breaks lasting three months or longer).

 - Free run-off cover upon permanently ceasing practise in Australia.

 - Free public liability and product liability insurance* (for members whose work situation requires this).

 In each of the above situations, DPL pays on your behalf any insurance premium that would normally have been payable to the insurance provider.
 Where indicated thus (*), this insurance is not provided by MDA National Insurance, but by a separate licensed Australian insurer.

 Notwithstanding all the changes that have taken place in medical indemnity in Australia in recent years, and the fact that DPL members have the protection of a fully compliant and regulated contract of medical indemnity insurance from MDA National Insurance (or in some cases from other insurers), our dental members in Australia still remain full members of the Medical Protection Society (MPS), served by DPL Australia.

 The Federal Government's decision to impose the insurance requirement upon every healthcare professional in Australia was beyond the control of any of us.
 But the arrangements available to DPL members offer the security and peace of mind that comes from knowing that, if push comes to shove, the world's most experienced team of dento-legal advisers is just a phone call away.